 Supermarket Accident Claims

-Suffering an accident in a supermarket is a relatively common case type for our solicitors, and anyone who has been in this position will benefit from understanding the processes involved in making a claim for compensation.
+Suffering an accident in a supermarket is a relatively common case type for injury solicitors, and anyone who has been in this position will benefit from understanding the processes involved in making a claim for compensation.
 If someone else is liable for an accident that you have suffered, you may be eligible to recover compensation for any injuries and financial losses that you have suffered.
-Our expert and experienced solicitors can guide you through building a case and achieving the maximum compensation possible for your supermarket accident claim.
+An experienced solicitor can guide you through building a case and achieving the maximum compensation possible for your supermarket accident claim.

 Am I eligible to make a claim for a supermarket accident?

 Customers throughout the UK are within reason to expect a safe and fit for purpose environment when visiting a supermarket.
 The owner of the supermarket has a legal obligation to ensure that their premises are safe and free of potential hazards on behalf of their customers.

 According to the Occupiers Liability Act 1957, it is the responsibility of the occupier of the premises to take preventative measures in order to minimise potential risks of accidents and injuries.
 Unfortunately, it is not possible to eliminate all potential vulnerabilities and as such, accidents do happen.

 Any person who has been the victim of an accident in a supermarket due to an oversight or poor management of the premises is likely to be eligible to make a claim for compensation.
 If the owner and staff of the supermarket have not observed their duty of care to customers, and this has resulted in an accident, compensation is likely to be awarded.

 What will I need in order to make a supermarket accident claim?